iyesogie/sqlalchemy-challenge/README.md

 o Home page.
 o List all routes that are available.
 * /api/v1.0/precipitation
-o Convert the query results to a dictionary using date as the key and prcp as the value. o Return the JSON representation of your dictionary.
+o Convert the query results to a dictionary using√ädate√äas the key and√äprcp√äas the value. o Return the JSON representation of your dictionary.
 * /api/v1.0/stations
 o Return a JSON list of stations from the dataset.
 * /api/v1.0/tobs
 o Query the dates and temperature observations of the most active station for the last year of data. o Return a JSON list of temperature observations (TOBS) for the previous year.
-* /api/v1.0/<start> and /api/v1.0/<start>/<end>
+* /api/v1.0/<start>√äand√ä/api/v1.0/<start>/<end>
-o Return a JSON list of the minimum temperature, the average temperature, and the max temperature for a given start or start-end range. o When given the start only, calculate TMIN, TAVG, and TMAX for all dates greater than and equal to the start date. o When given the start and the end date, calculate the TMIN, TAVG, and TMAX for dates between the start and end date inclusive.
+o Return a JSON list of the minimum temperature, the average temperature, and the max temperature for a given start or start-end range. o When given the start only, calculate√äTMIN,√äTAVG, and√äTMAX√äfor all dates greater than and equal to the start date. o When given the start and the end date, calculate the√äTMIN,√äTAVG, and√äTMAX√äfor dates between the start and end date inclusive.